 The Little Pee Dee River slowly rises over a home in the Fork Retch community.
 Residents face historic flooding for the second time in two years.

 The Conway Riverwalk slowly floods from the Waccamaw River as it inches closer to Conway’s downtown district.
 The river is rising to a historic level after heavy rainfall during Hurricane Florence landing in North Carolina travels south.

 Conway spokesperson Taylor Newell measures the height of water along Long Avenue in Conway.
 Conway officials and resources have been stretched while attempting to prepare for flooding.

 Santee Cooper builds an inflatable dam to keep toxic coal ash from entering the Waccamaw River and Conway community.
 Officials are worried about pollutants endangering the lives of residents.

-Atley Alford holds onto her stuffed animal as she watches David Miller help Kevin Tovornik move furniture out of his home before water from the Crabtree Swamp arrives.
-Tovornik has been living in Conway’s Sherwood neighborhood for 20 years but has never seen flooding this bad.
+Atley Alford holds onto her stuffed animal as she watches David Miller help her uncle move furniture out of his home before it floods.
+Residents in Conway’s Sherwood neighborhood are facing historic flooding after heavy rainfall from Hurricane Florence.